-Restricting or disconnecting a service for credit management reasons
+Restricting or disconnecting a service for credit management reasons - in detail

 Complaints we receive about restricting or disconnecting a service for credit management reasons include claims that a provider restricted, suspended or disconnected a service because of overdue charges: